/ /

-Despite growing up in Washington State, I had never really explored the hiking trails in my home state until relatively recently.
-By the time I was into hiking, which is all thanks to Alysha who was essentially born with a backpack on, I had moved down to the Bay Area in California.
+By the time I was into hiking, which is all thanks to Alysha who was essentially born with a backpack on, I had moved down to California with an eye on making a triumphant return to the Pacific Northwest at some point.

-16 Washington State Hikes to Add to Your Hiking Bucket List
+25 Incredible Washington State Hikes to Add to Your Hiking Bucket List

 Here are our favorite hikes, in order of our preference.

-This is by no means a guide to every single one of the amazing hikes in this beautiful state.
 It would take a lifetime to explore all of the trails in Washington – which we fully intend to do – and as we make it to more of them, we will update this list with our finds.

 It’s also worth noting that this guide doesn’t include some of the more tame (but still spectacular) hikes in the state, like the Hall of Mosses in the Hoh Rainforest, or Tipsoo Lake near Mount Rainier.